Last updated on December 4, 2019 at 18:16

 Biliary excretion of drugs

-Recall from histology that mixed blood from the portal vein and hepatic artery flow in the hepatic sinusoids into the central vein.
+Recall from histology that mixed blood from the portal vein and hepatic artery flows in the hepatic sinusoids into the central vein.
 Hepatocytes and endothelial cells face these sinusoids.
 The endothelial cells have large pores called fenestrae, and the hepatocytes have microvilli, both of which enhance the diffusion and transport of molecules from the blood into the hepatocytes.

 The hepatocytes also face the bile canaliculi which eventually form the bile duct.
 This means that hepatocytes can take molecules up from the blood and dump them into the bile.
 The bile is then excreted together with feces.

 So which molecules are excreted into bile?
-We call compounds that are preferentially excreted in bile rather than urine for cholephilic compounds.
+We call compounds that are preferentially excreted in bile rather than urine cholephilic compounds.
 They have both of these characteristics: